oppia/oppia-web-developer-docs/Validation-of-handler-args.md

 If you’re writing a new handler method, you’ll need to add schema validation for the handler args.
 To do this, follow the steps below:
 1. **List all the arguments passed to each method in the handler**
 Make a list of all the arguments passed to each method in the handler class.
 Arguments received by a handler class method can be categorized into 3 types:
-    - **URL path elements** : The data which is present inside the URL are called URL path elements.
+    - **URL path elements** : The data which is present as a part of the URL are called URL path elements.
 Example: in ```url/<exploration_id>/```, the exploration_id is a URL path element.
     - **Payload arguments**: The data which comes from payloads are called payload arguments.
 These data are typically received by PUT and POST methods.
-    - **URL query parameters**: The data which comes to the handlers via the query strings in urls are called URL query parameters.
+    - **URL query parameters**: Query parameters are a defined set of parameters attached to the end of a url.
+They are extensions of the URL that are used to help define specific content or actions based on the data being passed.
 Example: in ```url/<exploration_id>?username=nikhil```, there is a single URL query parameter, with arg name “username” and value “nikhil”.
 URL query parameters are typically received by GET and DELETE methods.
-If you face any difficulty see the [debugging section](#debugging-tricks) or reach out to any of the persons mentioned in the [contact section](#contact).
+If you face any difficulty see the [debugging section](#debugging-tricks) or
+    reach out to any of the persons mentioned in the [contact section](#contact).

 2. **Determine the schema for each argument**